-I'd like to thank the School Leadership Team; Jo Cowan, Jill Palermo, Suzanne Neil, Nicole Russell and Karen Wakeling for their outstanding work for our school.
 Finally, I wish to thank our Parish Priest, Fr Raju for his leadership, hard work and for his ongoing encouragement and support of all we do at the school.
+His presence, guidance, and pastoral care contribute greatly to the faith life and values of our school.